solid/process/README.md

 A list of Solid Panels is maintained at [panels.md](panels.md).
 This listing helps people find panels they may want to participate in, and helps editors find panels to consult as part of the editorial process.

-Panels may request to have a repository created within the [Solid Github Organization](https://github.com/solid) specifically for use by that panel and its members.
-Panel repository names must use a "-panel" suffix.
-For example, a security panel repository would be named "security-panel".
-All panel members will receive [_Maintain Permissions_](https://help.github.com/en/articles/repository-permission-levels-for-an-organization#permission-levels-for-repositories-owned-by-an-organization) on the panel repository.
+Panels may request to have a repository created within the [Solid Github Organization](https://github.com/solid).
+These requests should be made by submitting an issue to [solid/process](https://github.com/solid/process).
+The request should include the proposed name of the repository, and how it will be used.
+Any editor may reject a proposed name and request an alternative.
+All panel members will receive [_Maintain Permissions_](https://help.github.com/en/articles/repository-permission-levels-for-an-organization#permission-levels-for-repositories-owned-by-an-organization) on the panel repository, unless it is subject to editorial review, which would require that it employ a [different permission structure](#repositories).
 Panel repositories that are inactive for more than six months may be archived by Solid Administrators.

+Panels may request to have a gitter channel created within the [Solid Gitter Organization](https://gitter.im/solid).
+These requests should be made by submitting an issue to [solid/process](https://github.com/solid/process).

 ## Stakeholders